 Formerly the Gens property, this 8.28 acre property on the north end of the island provides a wildlife and waterfowl habitat of ponds, meadows, and forest.

-Contiguous to the Peters Tree Farm Addition to the Gazzam Lake Preserve, this easement protects 2.76 acres of forest and native vegetation.
+Donated by Arlene Hobbs in 2001, this property is contiguous to the Peters Tree Farm Addition to the Gazzam Lake Preserve, this easement protects 2.76 acres of forest and native vegetation.

 Olympic Terrace Water System Association (2002)